ElectroSheepH21/ElectroSheepH21/README.md

 I like to develop electronics and software.
 I'm a noobie in web dev.
 I'm currently studying elctroncs engingeering.

-Skills: C / C++ / C# / Java / Arduino / A little assembly
+Skills: embedded systems / C / C++ / C# / Java / Arduino / A little assembly

 - 🔭 I’m currently working on on an embedded system project
 - 🌱 I’m currently learning embedded java